awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_filter-findings.md

 1. Choose **Add filter criteria** above the displayed list of your GuardDuty findings\.

-1. In the expanded list of criteria, select the attribute that you want to specify as the criteria for your filter, such as **Account ID** or **Action type**\.
+1. In the expanded list of attributes, select the attribute that you want to specify as the criteria for your filter, such as **Account ID** or **Action type**\.
 **Note**
-See the Filter criteria table on this page for a list of attributes that you can specify as filter criteria\.
+See the filter attribute table on this page for a list of attributes that you can use to create filter criteria\.

 1. In the displayed text field, specify a value for each selected attribute and then choose **Apply**\.
 **Note**